Tolkien's moral dilemma: Tolkien's search for a resolution

 Tolkien attempted to resolve the dilemma about his Orcs by proposing several semi-contradictory theories for their origins.
 In The Tale of Tinúviel, Orcs originate as "foul broodlings of Melkor who fared abroad doing his evil work".
 In The Silmarillion, Orcs are primal Elves "corrupted and enslaved", tortured, and bred by Melkor "in envy and mockery of the Elves"; later on, Elves of Beleriand thought them "perhaps to be Avari who had become evil and savage in the wild; in which they guessed all too near, it is said."
 They bred like Elves and Men: "For the Orcs had life and multiplied after the manner of the Children of Ilúvatar".
 In "The Fall of Gondolin" Morgoth made them of slime by sorcery, "bred from the heats and slimes of the earth".
-Or, they were "beasts of humanized shape", possibly, Tolkien wrote, Elves mated with beasts, and later Men.
+Alternatively, they were "beasts of humanized shape", possibly, Tolkien wrote, Elves mated with beasts, and later Men.
 Or again, Tolkien suggested, they could have been fallen Maiar, perhaps a kind called Boldog, like lesser Balrogs; or corrupted Men.
 If they were just "beasts" then they should not have had any morality of their own; but if they were fallen Elves or Maiar, then they certainly did, and valuing them as "other", to be killed without mercy, would in the opinion of Tolkien scholars like R. T. Tally be straightforward racism.